Joey Meneses Player Props: Nationals vs. Rangers

-On Saturday, Joey Meneses (.268 on-base percentage in past 10 games, 56 points below season-long percentage) and the Washington Nationals face the Texas Rangers, whose starting pitcher will be Andrew Heaney.
-First pitch is at 4:05 PM ET.
+On Sunday, Joey Meneses (.275 on-base percentage in past 10 games, 51 points below season-long percentage) and the Washington Nationals face the Texas Rangers, whose starting pitcher will be Dane Dunning.
+First pitch is at 12:05 PM ET.

-In his last game, he smacked two homers in his previous game (going 2-for-4) against the Rangers.
+In his previous game, he collected two extra-base hits (2-for-4 with a double, a home run and two RBI) against the Rangers.

 Joey Meneses Game Info & Props vs. the Rangers